 Once the hairs are shaped the technical team will start to implant them into the incisions created by the surgeon.

 Forceps are used to carefully take the hair and place it deep inside the incision.
 You can imagine this takes time when we could be transferring over 2000 follicles.
 This is a tricky and time-consuming role.
 It takes a steady hand and a keen eye to ensure they are placed correctly.

 Ok, so we are now finished.
 Time to clean the area and bandage up the donor site.
 Also, make sure everything is looking good.
 So the final step is to sit you down and go through what we have done and what is required of you at home.
 Furthermore, we will give you some written material advising the same.
 Don’t worry though, I don’t expect you to remember everything.
 I will be in touch most days for the first week to ensure you are doing what you should.

 After this I will be in contact over the following weeks and months to monitor your progress.
 In Afro Hair Transplants the final results may take up to 18 months.

 A 36 year old female who suffered from traction loss.
 The image to the left shows before.
 The image to the right was 12 months after the hair transplant.
 A total of 2200 grafts were used in this case.

-We will advise you of the cost for your individual Afro Hair transplant case at consultation.
+We will advise you of the cost for your individual Afro Hair transplant case at the consultation.
 Please note we don’t charge per graft.
 We charge for what is required to complete the job.
 The actual number can only be confirmed once the surgeon has created the incisions.
-This is prevent any additional charges on the day which does happen when paying per graft.
+This prevents any additional charges on the day which does happen when paying per graft.
 Prices range from £3000-£6000 depending on the size of the transplant.